-Unfortunately, lab64 is closed during Spring quarter in response to COVID-19.
+Unfortunately, lab64 will remain closed for the foreseeable future in response to COVID-19.

 lab64 is a makerspace focused on designing and building electronic systems.
 We're open to the entire Stanford community.
 You DON'T need to have experience to get started.
 Everyone is welcome!
 However, formal training is REQUIRED to use some of the lab64 facilities and tools.

 We have four super important goals for anyone involved with lab64.

 - Have fun!

 The physical space is located in the basement of the David Packard Electrical Engineering Building.
 Some of the space in Packard is left open, while some is available via card access.